-All doctoral students will receive tuition and a stipend for each of the four years they are in residence.
+All doctoral students will receive tuition and a stipend for four years: three years of course work and dissertation preparation, and a final write-up year (see below).
+The third and fourth year of funding are normally not consecutive.
+A separate application is not necessary for financial aid.
 Financial assistance is also available for summer research.
 Pending admission, students with national fellowships are welcome to the program.
-Funding is contingent on the performance of the student, and each student must show satisfactory progress as determined by the department's Graduate Committee in order to remain in good standing.
-A separate application is not necessary for financial aid.
+Each student will be evaluated at the end of every academic year.
+Funding is contingent on satisfactory progress as determined by the department's Graduate Committee.
 All fees must be paid in accordance with College guidelines to maintain active status in the program.

-Students entering the program without previous graduate work in anthropology will normally spend at least three years of full-time graduate study, and one year of dissertation preparation (the "write-up year") at William and Mary.
-Each student must complete the MA degree (see below) plus 36 semester credits beyond the MA, and at least 6 credits of dissertation work at the 800 level
+Students entering the program without previous graduate work in anthropology will normally spend at least three years of full-time graduate study.
+Each student must complete the MA degree plus 36 semester credits beyond the MA, and at least 6 credits of dissertation work at the 800 level.
+After completing dissertation research (normally in the fourth year) a final year of funding will support one year of dissertation preparation (the "write-up year") at William and Mary.